 Political science has assumed for decades that immigrants face a zero-sum choice between adopting American culture and preserving their heritage.
 This assumption has never been empirically tested.
 Using the 2006 Latino National Survey and comparative cluster analysis across three algorithms with extensive validation, I tested it.
 The binary model fails: it misclassifies over 75% of the Latino electorate.
 Four distinct acculturation orientations emerge, with the vast majority occupying hybrid space that the dominant framework structurally cannot detect.
 The people the models erase turn out to be the majority.

 If the binary model is wrong about how Latinos experience acculturation, it is likely wrong about how acculturation shapes political behavior.
 This paper demonstrates that the four orientations recovered through the bidirectional framework produce systematically different political profiles.
-The strongest effects concentrate on immigration policy, the domain most directly tied to questions of belonging and democratic membership, significantly exceeding the predictive power of ideology and partisanship.
+The strongest effects concentrate on immigration policy, the domain most directly tied to questions of belonging and democratic membership, and in several domains exceed the explanatory power of ideology and partisanship.
 Latino political diversity is not puzzling variation but the predictable consequence of navigating American society as members of a racialized immigrant-origin population.

-What explains Latino support for Donald Trump, and has the answer changed?
+What explains Latino support for Donald Trump, and has the answer changed across elections?
 Using interpretable machine learning on data from the Collaborative Multiracial Post-Election Survey, I model the drivers of Latino vote choice across three presidential elections.
+The project asks whether Latino support for Trump reflects stable partisan incorporation, shifting coalition dynamics, or election-specific campaign effects.
 The method captures non-linear relationships and complex interactions that conventional regression cannot detect.
 The 2016 and 2020 analyses are complete.
 In 2016, opposition to Black Lives Matter emerged as the single most powerful non-partisan predictor for Latino men, while opposition to the Affordable Care Act was the leading predictor for Latina women.
-The 2024 analysis is underway, and the full cross-election comparison will trace how the attitudinal profile of Latino Trump support has evolved and examine the growing gender gap.
+The project’s broader goal is to trace how the attitudinal structure of Latino Trump support evolves across the Trump era and whether that structure differs systematically by gender.

 Cluster analysis is the most widely used unsupervised method in political science, yet the discipline treats it as merely exploratory.
 This paper develops a systematic framework for using cluster analysis to test theoretical expectations, moving beyond description to inference.
 The core insight is that when algorithms with different mathematical foundations and independent failure modes converge on the same solution, that convergence constitutes evidence that the recovered structure reflects the data-generating process rather than methodological artifacts.
 The framework introduces a multi-method validation process combining theoretical pre-specification, multi-algorithmic convergence, structured model selection, and bootstrap stability assessment.

 Survey researchers routinely rely on regression models that impose linearity, additivity, and correct specification on relationships they have not tested.
 This paper proposes a portable framework combining Random Forest estimation with SHAP interpretation and a bootstrap rank stability criterion.
 The framework makes no assumptions about the functional form of the relationship between a feature space and an outcome, learns that structure from the data, and produces findings that are both interpretable and validated for robustness.
-A step-by-step reproducible pipeline, demonstrated on Latino vote choice using the 2016 CMPS, provides a template researchers can apply to any survey dataset.
+A step-by-step reproducible pipeline, demonstrated on Latino vote choice using the 2016 CMPS, provides a template that other researchers can adapt to their own survey outcomes of interest.

 Software & Data